When the Infiltrator cannot infiltrate

 These are thoughtful and practical suggestions.
 They clearly move in the right direction by acknowledging that an Infiltrator who cannot infiltrate risks losing what makes it special.
 The intent is to compensate for that loss without introducing disruptive mechanics or unintended balance issues.

-However, while these solutions are solid, they largely reinterpret existing mechanics — forward positioning, cover bonuses, and defensive modifiers.
-In some cases, they begin to resemble abilities already present on other unit types, such as sappers or entrenched troops.
-This raises an important question: should an Infiltrator, when restricted, simply become a slightly modified version of another battlefield role?
+However, while these solutions are sound in concept, they primarily reinterpret existing mechanics like forward positioning, cover bonuses and defensive modifiers in new ways.
+Sometimes this results in abilities similar to what already exist on other unit types - for instance sappers or entrenched troops - being available.
+This leads to an important question: when an Infiltrator becomes restricted they simply become another version of another battlefield role?

-The answer may lie in something more distinctive.
-If Infiltration defines a particular mindset and battlefield presence, then its alternative form should feel equally unique — not merely a variation of another unit’s specialty.
+Answers may lie elsewhere.
+If infiltration encapsulates a distinct mindset and battlefield presence, its alternative form must also stand out as being distinctive, not simply being another variation of another unit's specialty.

 With that in mind, we propose a few additional concepts that aim to preserve both balance and the singular character of the Infiltrator.